tea3/hexo-related-popular-posts/README.md

 ## Log

-When this option is enabled, logs are displayed.
+When this option is enabled, logs are displayed. please set the `log` option.

 ``` yaml
 popularPosts: